 This recipe is great to share because they are naturally gluten-free and dairy-free.
 Also, they are great cookies to take to parties so those who have food sensitivities can have a special treat and not worry about gluten or dairy.

 If you need an easy and quick recipe, you will want to make Spitzbuben.
 They have a few simple ingredients, such as flour, sugar, butter, vanilla, and an egg.
 The filling can be your favorite fruit jam.

 This is a traditional recipe for crescent-shaped cookies that are a buttery melt-in-your-mouth treat that is dusted with confectioners sugar.
 They are popular in Switzerland and in Austria, Germany, Croatia, Slovakia, Czech Republic, and Hungary.
 The name of these cookies is the German word for vanilla crescents.

 Spitzbuben (sandwich cookies)

 These are traditional Swiss cookies that have a slightly crispy buttery cookie.
 The center of the sandwich cookie is filled with your choice of favorite jam or jelly.

 They make a special delicious gift.
 Marlynn puts a special twist on these cookies by forming them using a cookie press.
 This will make it easy to put them into a cookie tin and mail.

-How do you keep Christmas cookies fresh until Christmas?
+How do you keep cookies fresh during the holidays?

-Be sure and sign up to get your free Party In The Freezer Ecookbook.
-I'll send it right to you and keep you up to date with all that is happing on Intentional Hospitality.
+➡️ Stay in touch with me through social media @ Instagram, Pinterest, and Facebook.
+Don't forget to tag me when you try one of my recipes! 🎉 Be sure and sign up to get your free Snack Attack Ecookbook I'll send it right to you and keep you up to date with all that is happing on Intentional Hospitality